 The Building Safety Act (2022) came into force at the end of April as a response to Grenfell and the Hackitt Report.
 It contains regulatory reform and regulations to mitigate the risk of certain high-risk buildings, most of which are residential.
-The Act requires those responsible to provide evidence they are meeting fire safety measures, as well as structural safety of the building and enforces them to undertake associated inspections and maintenance work, including rectification work.
+The Act requires those responsible to provide evidence they are meeting fire safety measures, as well as structural safety of the building.
+It enforces them to undertake associated inspections and maintenance work, including rectification work.

 The Act looks at the lifecycle of a building and splits it into ‘gateways’.